 Our other initiatives include ensuring that meetings and seminars are held within core hours (10am-4pm), actively promoting leadership training, providing mentoring opportunities and encouraging representation of women at all levels e.g. at open days, on committees, for seminars and on recruitment panels.

 Equality and diversity across the University

 In 2013 the University received an institutional Athena Swan Bronze Award for its commitment to equality and diversity.
-The University’s webpages provide a wealth of information its approach to championing equality and diversity, including policies on:
+The University’s equality, diversity and inclusion webpages provide a wealth of information its approach to championing equality and diversity, including policies on:

 - maternity and paternity leave

 As highlighted in the University’s Strategic Plan, the university is focused on staff development to help everyone reach their potential.
 The University has a range of training and development opportunities available to all staff and students including events explicitly targeted at equality issues such as training on cultural awareness and unconscious bias.

 The University offers a range of leadership programmes tailored specifically at women to promote gender equality.
 These include programs relevant to staff at different stages of their career from new lecturers to those moving into leadership positions.

 If you have any further queries please contact Kirsty Park.